It’s our choice, so let’s make a change

 My first-year geology professor told our class that we would all live to see the day when a barrel of water cost more than a barrel of oil, well she was right, that day is here.
 We are not even into the summer months and already our water supplies (lakes) are at 50% capacity.
 So as painful as it may be, Corpus Christi must act now to address its increasing demand for water to support future industrial and residential growth, while protecting us from higher cost.
 The Corpus Christi City Council is currently pursuing a plan that will require residents and customers to pay for the construction and operation of a 10 MGD seawater desalination plant estimated to cost at least $222 million.
 But, as with most projects of this size, the final cost will most likely exceed this estimate, not to mention the cost of yearly maintenance and operation.
 That M&O number must be factored into future City budgets.

 The City’s current plan to bring desal to our area has several problems but these are the main ones: 1.)
 They plan to borrow the money for construction, 2.) who will pay that cost, industry ? property owners ?
-3.) they are planning a facility that will dump excess brine stripped from the sea water into our bay, 4.) the unknown cost to own and operate a desal facility.
+3.) they are planning a facility that will dump excess brine stripped from the sea water into our horbor, 4.) the unknown cost to own and operate a desal facility.

 The City doesn’t need to borrow the money nor do they need to own and operate a desal facility.
 As we are all aware, governments never operate anything very efficiently and certainly not cost effectively.
-For 30 years our City couldn’t fix a pothole properly, how do we expect they can operate a complex desal facility.
-Then apply State and local regulations and the cost of government ownership is always more expensive than a private sector business.
+For 30 years our City struggled to fix a pothole properly, how do we expect they can operate a complex desal facility.
+Then apply State and local regulations and the fact that the cost of government ownership is always more expensive than a private sector business.
 There are numerous companies that specialize in desal and they will provide the engineering, permitting, cost of construction, and operation of our desal facility.
 All we have to do is provide the take or pay contracts for the raw water they provide.
 This has the potential to allow our City to provide local industry with a reliable, uninterrupted raw water source through a negotiated, long term contract.
 At the same time, rate paying water users will not be saddled with paying for the $220 million dollar loan and the yearly operating cost.

 As to the brine disposal, there are far too many environmental issues associated with disposal in the inner harbor or the coastal bays.
-The better solution is to go off-shore with the disposal where it has been proven there is actually a “rainbow” effect around the disposal sites and all sea life proliferates.
+The better solution is to go off-shore with the disposal where it has been proven there is actually a halo effect around the disposal sites and all sea life proliferates.
 This is what most companies in the business of building desal plants will tell you and we need to heed their knowledge in this area.
 Permitting will be an order of magnitude more difficult for anything that impacts bays and estuaries and could derail the entire project.